-The Council is working in phases to complete the strategic plan focused on achieving housing, racial, and health justice for people facing homelessness.
+The plan has been completed in phases over a year and a half long process that was co-led by ten paid Justice Consultants, all people with lived experience of homelessness representing different experiences and different parts of the state.
 In April - June 2022, the Council contracted with Rainbow Research, a local firm, to lead Phase 1 which was focused on creating an operational definition of housing, racial, and health justice.
 The Council required Rainbow to hire 10 consultants with lived experience of homelessness to lead the work.
 Rainbow and the team of consultants facilitated five workgroup meetings and two community conversations to build the justice definition.
 In June 2022, the Council committed to the justice definition.